Most charming boy in the world, pumpkin quiche and coconut macaroons

 - 3-5 tablespoons cold water

-Mix salt and the flour, then add the butter.
-Whisk egg with the water and add to the flour/butter mixture, mix everything well till you will get a smooth dough.
+Mix salt with flour, add the butter and incorporate it with your hands into the flour.
+Whisk the egg with water and pour it into the flour/butter mixture.
+Knead everything well, till you will get a smooth dough ball.
 Wrap the dough in a plastic wrap and refrigerate for 30 minutes.

 - 1 small red chili